Special Exhibit

 Get ready to ride into the story of the American Cowboy—real and reimagined

 From the open range to the big screen, this exhibition blends true Western history with Hollywood mythmaking.
 Discover how the cowboy—once a rugged laborer driving cattle across unforgiving terrain—became a larger-than-life legend symbolizing strength, self-reliance, and freedom.
-Explore authentic gear, rare photographs, historic artifacts, and memorabilia from classic Western films that shaped the cowboy image we know today.
+Explore authentic gear, rare photographs, historic artifacts, and costumes from classic Western films that shaped the cowboy image we know today.

 Learn how presidents—including Ronald Reagan himself—embraced the cowboy persona, connecting leadership with the values of hard work, liberty, and determination.